aliciachamar/budget-tracker/readme.md

   ## Description

-  This application functions online and offline and tracks budget items for the user.
+  This application tracks budget items for the user, while functioning online and offline as a progressive web app.

   ## Table of Contents